Chrsgauthier5/SaveMySpot/README.md

 4. Set up your own .env file in the root directory
 5. In your .env file add SECRET="ANYTHING"
-6. Sign up for your own twilio account and add the following to your .env file 6a.
-ACCOUNTSID='your acct id'
+6. Sign up for your own twilio account and add the following to your .env file
+* ACCOUNTSID='your acct id'
-6b.
-AUTHTOKEN = 'your token'
+* AUTHTOKEN = 'your token'
-6c.
-NUMBER='your phone number'
+* NUMBER='your phone number'
-7. In order to run the application use the following 7a.     go to the root and run node server.js
+7. In order to run the application use the following
+* go to the root and run node server.js
-7b.     go to /client and run npm start
+* go to /client and run npm start

 ## Team
-Save-My-Spoy was designed and developed by Chris Gauthier, Diane Schiavo, and Jeff Bond for UNH/Trilogy Education Project 3.
+Save-My-Spot was designed and developed by Chris Gauthier, Diane Schiavo, and Jeff Bond for UNH/Trilogy Education Project 3.